• Skip to primary navigation

 I don't think there's any record of where the name "Lazy Daisy Oatmeal Cake" came from.
 But it's quite possible that it has to do with the fact that this oatmeal cake is very easy and quick to make.

-So if you're feeling lazy, but you want to make a quick cake, you've come to the right place. 🙂
+So if you're feeling lazy, but you want to make a quick cake, you've come to the right place. 🙂 This cake is very quick and easy to make.

 This post contains affiliate links...

-Oatmeal Cake with Broiled Coconut Topping
+Oatmeal Cake with Broiled Coconut Topping/Using a Broiler

 In case you're not familiar with using a broiler, Whirlpool gives a good explanation and instructions on how to use it.